Skip to main content

 Historical Interest: Typhoid Mary

 In the early 1900s, a woman by the name of Mary Mallon was the first "healthy carrier" of typhoid fever in the United States (Rosenberg 2015).
-It is estimated that 47 people were infected by Ms. Mellon; of those 47 people, three died.
+It is estimated that 47 people were infected by Ms. Mallon; of those 47 people, three died.

 Mallon worked as a cook for very wealthy families.
 After half of the household of one such family became ill with typhoid fever, they hired investigators to determine the cause.
 Eventually, she was implicated as the source of the illness in that household and several others.
-Health officials were notified and eventually she was detained, despite much resistance.
+Health officials were notified, and eventually, she was detained, despite much resistance.

-Approximately five years after her release, an outbreak of typhoid fever in a Manhattan, New York hospital was reported.
+Approximately five years after her release, an outbreak of typhoid fever in a Manhattan, NY, hospital was reported.
 Twenty-five persons became ill, two of which died.
 It was soon discovered that Mary Mallon was working there as a cook, under a fictitious name.
 At this point she was recaptured and again isolated on North Brother Island for the remainder of her life, about 28 years.

 References

 Centers for Disease Control and Prevention (CDC).
-2012.
+2019.
 "Typhoid Vaccines: What You Need to Know."
-Accessed January 5, 2016. http://www.cdc.gov/vaccines/hcp/vis/vis-statements/typhoid.html
+February 28, 2025. https://www.cdc.gov/vaccines/hcp/current-vis/typhoid.html?CDC_AAref_Val=https://www.cdc.gov/vaccines/hcp/vis/vis-statements/typhoid.html

 Chatterjee, A., M. Varman, and C. O'Keefe.
-2014.
+2021.
 "Pediatric Salmonella Infection Clinical Presentation."
 Medscape.
-Accessed Jan 5, 2016. http://emedicine.medscape.com/article/968672-clinical
+Accessed February 28, 2025. https://emedicine.medscape.com/article/968672-clinical

 Gilman, R., M. Terminel, M. Levine, P. Hernandez-Mendoza, and R. Hornick.
 1975.
 "Relative efficacy of blood, urine, rectal swab, bone-marrow, and rose-spot cultures for recovery of Salmonella typhi in typhoid fever."
 Lancet.
-1(7918): 1211-3.
+1(7918):1211–3.

 Gonzalez-Escobedo, G., J. Marshall, and J. Gunn.
 2011.
 "Chronic and acute infection of the gall bladder by Salmonella Typhi: understanding the carrier state."
 Nature Reviews Microbiology.
 9:9–14.

 Gopinath, S., S. Carden, and D. Monack.
 2012.
 "Shedding light on Salmonella carriers."
 Trends in Microbiology.
-20(7):320-327.
-Accessed January 5, 2016. http://www.sciencedirect.com/science/article/pii/S0966842X12000777l
+20(7):320–327.
+Accessed February 28, 2025. https://doi.org/10.1016/j.tim.2012.04.004

 Memon, A.A.
 2001.
-"Perforated gallbladder: A Case Report."
+"Perforated Gallbladder: A Case Report."
 Journal of Surgery Pakistan.
-6:37-38.
+6:37–38.

 Rosenberg, J. 2015.
 "Typhoid Mary: The Sad Story of a Women Responsible for Several Typhoid Outbreaks."
-Accessed January 5, 2016. http://history1900s.about.com/od/1900s/a/typhoidmary.htm
+Accessed February 28, 2025. https://history1900s.about.com/od/1900s/a/typhoidmary.htm

 Song, J., H. Cho, M. Park, D. Na, H. Moon, and C. Pai.
 1993.
 "Detection of Salmonella typhi in the Blood of Patients with Typhoid Fever by Polymerase Chain Reaction."
 Journal of Clinical Microbiology.
 31(6):1439–1443.

 Sukanya, S., S. Rachana, V. Lakshmi, S. Rashesh, N. Bheerappa, and S. Uppin.
 2013.
-"Biliary peritonitis due to typhoid perforation of the gall bladder – a case report."
+"Biliary peritonitis due to typhoid perforation of the gall bladder—a case report."
 Archives of Clinical Microbiology.
 4(1):1-3.